French violence flares as yellow vest protests enter fourth month

 Interior Minister Christophe Castaner said that although the protest was relatively small, there were more than 1,500 “ultra violent” people out looking for trouble.

-“They decided, perhaps as a swansong, to come attack - and I use their words - Paris,” he said, adding more than 1,400 police officers were mobilized.
+“They decided, perhaps as a swansong, to come attack - and I use their words - Paris,” he said, adding more than 1,400 police officers were mobilised.

-“I’ve given instructions to the police this morning for great firmness so that nothing slips by,” he added.
+“I’ve given instructions to the police this morning for great firmness so that nothing slips by.”

 Yellow vest protesters have promised to draw bigger numbers to mark the fourth month since the movement erupted in mid November, over since-scrapped fuel tax hikes and the high cost of living.